The-Dreadnought/Prometheus-Network/README.md

-Copyright (c) 2017-2019, Prometheus Network LLC (https://Prometheus Network.net) and/or its affiliates.
-All rights reserved
+Copyright (c) 2017-2019, Substratum LLC (https://substratum.net) and/or its affiliates.
+All rights reserved.